marcelfalliere/generator-phonestrap/README.md

 ![Android emulator with phonestrap on](http://i.imgur.com/HzPCIFi.png)

-BAM!
-You are welcome.

 ## Next features

-- a `grunt watchall` or something that compile less and run `cordova prepare` for all platforms.
+- task to add a button
+- task to add a page
-- tests :)
+- p2r view

 ### Getting To Know Yeoman